A region rich in history, traditions and legends, not to mention great wines:

 Wine lovers, especially those who appreciate German rieslings, can look forward to tasting wines from traditional Rheingau estates with impressive names such as Schloss Johannisberg, Schloss Vollrads and Kloster Eberbach.
 (Look out for Eberbach Abbey, the set location for the film “The Name of the Rose”.)

 If you’re keen to learn more about wine-making here, the Rheingau’s wine growers are happy for visitors to watch them go about their work.
-Those who are energetic and want to help with harvesting, need to be aware that in Germany grapes only thrive on sunny, south-facing slopes and you have to be prepared to get up early!What are your thoughts on the subject?
+Those who are energetic and want to help with harvesting, need to be aware that in Germany grapes only thrive on sunny, south-facing slopes and you have to be prepared to get up early!So, what do you think?